EU imposes sanctions on Belarus.

 It is unclear how many EU officials have been sanctioned by Minsk, as the list will not be made public.
 "Belarus is always in words and in fact against confrontation.
 We are for dialogue and understanding.
 But as a sovereign state, we are also determined, albeit not without regret, to respond to unfriendly actions in order to naturally protect our national interests," the Belarusian Foreign Ministry said in a statement.

-Moscow was ambivalent about applying the Belarusian sanctions across the whole of the EEU, which also includes countries like Kazakhstan and Armenia, but said it may impose sanctions on a selective basis as part of its “partner duty.”
-In practise the Belarusian sanctions only have legal force in Belarus and the EEU is not obliged to participate.
+Moscow was ambivalent about applying the Belarusian sanctions across the whole of the EEU, which also includes countries such as Kazakhstan and Armenia, but said it may impose sanctions on a selective basis as part of its “partner duty.”
+In practice, the Belarusian sanctions only have legal force in Belarus and the EEU is not obliged to participate.